 Size: 1 inch | Material: Granite | Number of Cubes: 6

 "[When sipping whiskey] I want the overall temperature of the whiskey to be slightly below room temperature (mid 60-degrees).” — Chris Riesbeck of Westland Distillery

 Over a decade after the first square whiskey stones hit the market, many discerning drinkers have owned their fair share of whiskey stones.
 These stones from Areaware bring a unique design into the category, with sculptural shapes that play double-duty.
 They chill drinks quickly and look really good doing it.

-This hand-finished set includes a selection of chunky soapstone and marble shapes—a pyramid, a sphere, a rectangular prism, and a cylinder—in a range of organic hues like granite rose, crisp white, and pale teal.
+This hand-finished set includes a selection of chunky soapstone and marble shapes—a pyramid, a sphere, a rectangular prism, and a cylinder—in a range of hues like granite rose, crisp white, and pale teal.
 Pro tip: The varying colors and shapes also act as a marker to distinguish whose drink is whose at a party or gathering.

 This gift set is classy and decently priced.
 A handcrafted wooden box provides simple, yet attractive storage for two old-fashioned crystal whiskey glasses and eight granite cubes in a velvet pouch.
 Not only do they maintain the perfect temperature for your beverage undiluted by water, but your spirit will sustain 100 percent of its original flavors, too.